elena-rh/todo-app-sd/README.md

 This repository hosts the project for the "Distributed Systems" course; this solo submission consists of the addition of server replication via NGINX to [the project that was previously developed](https://github.com/cake-lier/todo-app) as a team for another exam.

+Here is a [youtube video](https://youtu.be/BNP5S8RFmKg) in which I showcase the use of the NGINX server in this application.

 From the [README](https://github.com/cake-lier/todo-app/blob/main/README.md) of the original project: